 I appreciate that people can just walk in the conservatory and the beautiful gardens around it and look at all the plants from different climate zones they have here.
 And I liked this little bird so much.
 It was looking at me from the bush.
 But it was getting dark and I had to finish for today.

-I hope you enjoyed my Capitol Hill walk in Washington DC, the capital of the United States.
-If you have been to the Capitol Hill what would you tell others that plan to visit?
+I hope you enjoyed reading about my Capitol Hill walk in the capital of the United States.
+If you have been to the Capitol Hill what more would you tell others planning to visit?

 More on Washington DC

-If you are planning a trip to Washington DC these posts might interest you too:
+If you are planning a trip to Washington DC, these two articles might interest you: